datopian/portaljs-data-app-starter/README.md

 ## Creating dashboards and reports

 To create dashboards and reports, you have to run your data app locally.
-Note that this is this is an [Observable Framework](https://observablehq.com/framework/) app.
+Note that your data app is an [Observable Framework](https://observablehq.com/framework/) app.

 To install the required dependencies, run: